macbookandrew/slack-user-password-reset/readme.txt

 == Installation ==

 1. You need to install and activate [Slack](http://wordpress.org/plugins/slack) plugins first.
-1. Then upload **Slack User Password Reset** plugin to your blog’s `wp-content/plugins/` directory and activate.
+1. Then upload **User Password Reset Notifications for Slack** plugin to your blog’s `wp-content/plugins/` directory and activate.
 1. You will see the new event type labeled **When a user loses and resets their password** in integration setting.
 If checked, then a notification will be delivered when a user loses and resets their password.

 == Screenshots ==